Speakers at the New IPM

 Norman Carreck

-Carreck Consultancy Ltd & Bee Publishing Ltd, University of Sussex. , Email:
+Carreck Consultancy Ltd., & Bee Publishing Ltd., UK

 Dr Norman Carreck is a leading expert in bee health, Director at Carreck Consultancy Ltd and Bee Publishing Ltd, based at the University of Sussex.
 With decades of hands‑on beekeeping and over 25 years in bee science, Norman is globally recognized for his work on pollinator pathology, diagnostics, and sustainable apiculture.
 He co-chairs the UK Bee Health Advisory Forum and serves on the executive committee of COLOSS, the international honey bee health network.
 Norman’s expertise informs policy, research, and practice—helping safeguard pollinators essential for ecosystems and agriculture worldwide.